The Math.acosh()

 Return value

-The hyperbolic arc-cosine of the given number.
-If the number is less than
+The inverse hyperbolic cosine of x.
+If x is less than 1, returns NaN.

 Description